 Back pain can be caused by various medical conditions, including cancer, infections, kidney stones, and an aneurysm.
+Lower back pain in females can have a few additional causes.
 It can sometimes be difficult to tell the difference between lower back pain from a medical condition and the reasons listed above.
 If you’re suffering from chronic back pain that isn’t going away or is getting worse, it’s important to be seen by a doctor to rule out these types of conditions.

 Don’t let lower back pain slow you down any longer – schedule an appointment today!